What Year Did Color Television Start

 The NTSC Compatible Color System

 The breakthrough in color television came with the development of a compatible color system by the National Television System Committee (NTSC) in the United States.
-The NTSC system was designed to transmit color information in a way that was compatible with existing black and white televisions.
+But the NTSC system was designed to transmit color information in a way that was compatible with existing black and white televisions.
 This meant that black and white sets could still receive the signal and display it in grayscale, while color sets could decode the color information and display it in full color.

 Official Start Date: 1953